hakancelikdev/kong-plugin-response-transformer-extra/README.md

 | config.add.if_status [ Optional ]  |  array of string elements | List of response status codes or status code ranges to which the transformation will apply.
 Empty means all response codes.  |
 | config.append.if_status [ Optional ]  |  array of string elements | List of response status codes or status code ranges to which the transformation will apply.
 Empty means all response codes.  |

-- config.remove.if_status [optional] Type: array of string elements
-> List of response status codes or status code ranges to which the transformation will apply.
-Empty means all response codes.

 -----

 ## Test with pongo